 OTT platforms are doing well to the movies that promise to offer family entertainment.
 The section called ‘Originals’ on these platforms has seen phenomenal entries like ‘Scam 92’ (on Sony Liv), Breathe (Amazon Prime), whose success reflected the audiences’ taste.
 Even when made on a small budget, the content with a relatable feel and fabric can captivate the audience and create history.

-This scale of reach and riveting appeal of OTT platforms have offered the right platform to the small films with a limited budget for promotions.
+This scale of reach and riveting appeal of ott platform in India have offered the right platform to the small films with a limited budget for promotions.
 By just having a trailer and a place among ‘coming soon’ on OTT, and with TV media buying, the promoters can move the audience to OTT releases.

 OTT Platforms Quickly Becoming the People’s Choice